 Nestled in a quiet valley by the River Winniford, Golden Cap is the perfect location for a relaxing holiday involving walking, exploring and dining out.
 There is a range of accommodation to suit all tastes and budgets – lodges, caravans, glamping, camping and pitches for touring caravans, motorhomes and campervans.
 The Park is ideally situated for walking the Jurassic Coast and a perfect base for exploring the unspoiled Dorset countryside.

 The Coast Path winds right past the park entrance and if you’re feeling active you can take a walk to the top of Golden Cap, the highest cliff on the south coast of England, with incredible views across Lyme Bay.
-On the park you will find a small shop and pizza takeaway, a children’s play area and a fishing lake.
+On the park you will find a small shop and pizza takeaway (available on select days), a children’s play area and a fishing lake.

 Why choose Golden Cap Holiday Park?